What is Green Stormwater Infrastructure?

 The problem is daunting, but we know an effective solution: green stormwater infrastructure.

 Stormwater retrofits add treatment (to filter out pollutants) or controls (that slow the flow of stormwater to ensure treatment or prevent flooding) to existing development.
-Unlike LID, which is required for new development and new construction in our region, retrofitting requires tearing up existing pavement and installing stormwater controls or installing new stormwater treatment or flow control facilities.
+LID is required for new development and new construction in our region.
+Retrofitting, on the other hand, requires tearing up existing pavement and installing stormwater controls or installing new stormwater treatment or flow control facilities.
 These projects can address areas that were developed before current stormwater regulations required LID for new development.

 We all have a role to play in treating and controlling polluted stormwater runoff.
-Individual residents and homeowners, commercial and industrial property owners, developers, municipalities, and the Washington State Department of Transportation are just a few of the players that can be a part of the solution by implementing green stormwater infrastructure in our communities or encouraging more widespread adoption.
-But our cities and counties control some of the largest infrastructure components in our region.
+Individual residents and homeowners, commercial and industrial property owners, developers, municipalities, and the Washington State Department of Transportation can all implement green stormwater infrastructure in their communities or encourage more widespread adoption.
+But our cities and counties control some of the largest infrastructure components in our region and can have an outsized impact.

 Developers throughout the Puget Sound region are currently required to treat and control stormwater pollution by incorporating green stormwater infrastructure and using other Low Impact Development techniques (LID) as they build.
 However, there are far fewer requirements to control stormwater from existing development.
-This is problematic in older urban areas, where hard surfaces can cover 90% or more of the land with pavement and rooftops.
+This is problematic in older urban areas, where hard surfaces can cover more than 90% of the land.
 These areas need to be retrofitted to better control stormwater.